 One thing is for sure: the future energy system is going to look very different from how it looks today.
 That presents the industry not just with business challenges but also with communications challenges as companies look to build and roll out their products, and consumers react to new market conditions and choices.

-Madano, sister company of NATIONAL Public Relations
+Oliver Buckley is a former Senior Associate Director at Madano, sister company of NATIONAL Public Relations